LeoLim27/Disaster-Prediction-Web/README.md

+# Disaster Data Analysis Platform

+This project is a public copy of a private repository.

+Originally created and maintained in https://github.com/Disaster-Data-Analysis, this version was cloned with permission for portfolio and demonstration purposes only.

+## Credits
+- Original repository: Private Organization (not publicly accessible)
+- My role: backend API development, Front-end development, and integration of Back-end and Front-end
+- Team collaboration via GitHub, using Fast API, React, and Tensorflow

 # Incident Type Prediction using Deep Learning

 This project utilizes deep learning techniques to predict incident types based on climate and location-related data.
 It includes data preprocessing, model training, and a FastAPI-based prediction service.